ComputeCanada/dhsi-coding-fundamentals-2020/README.md

 You should walk away from this course with the following knowledge:
   - Using the command line to manage files and folders, and run scripts.
   - Installing and accessing Python via multiple platforms.
-  - Learn to write psuedocode to map out your program.
   - Understanding of the Python 3.x programming language, including the ability to write simple scripts.

   ## Reading Material